How Argentina can beat France in the World Cup final

 AP Soccer Writer

-DOHA, Qatar (AP) — Lionel Messi stands of the brink of a long-awaited World Cup winner’s medal as Argentina faces defending champions France in Sunday’s final.
+DOHA, Qatar (AP) — Lionel Messi stands on the brink of a long-awaited World Cup winner’s medal as Argentina faces defending champions France in Sunday’s final.

 One of soccer’s greatest players of all time is within touching distance of the one major trophy that has eluded him in his storied career.